-- Attend District or County administrative meetings upon request by the County and stay in direct contact with the District and County regarding changes, progress, etc. - Stay abreast of school laws and regulations. - Communicate with School legal counsel and any outside consultants. - Participate in the dispute resolution procedure and the complaint procedure when necessary.
+- Attend County Office of Education administrative meetings upon request by the County Office of Education and stay in direct contact with the County Office of Education regarding changes, progress, etc. - Stay abreast of school laws and regulations. - o Communicate with School legal counsel and any outside consultants. - Participate in the dispute resolution procedure and the complaint procedure when necessary.